WDAqua/Ontario/README.md

 # Ontario: Ontology-based Architecture for Semantic Data Lakes

-Ontario is a Semantic Data Lake capable of storing and querying heterogeneous data (e.g., csv, xml, rdf) in its original format.
+Ontario is a Semantic Data Lake capable of storing and querying heterogeneous data (e.g., csv, json, rdf) in its original format.
 Ontario uses the RDF molecules approach as a logical representation of the heterogeneous data.
 MULDER federated query engine leverages RDF molecules metadata to efficiently perform query decomposition, source selection, query planning, and query execution.

 ## Setting up a single container Ontario